Most website owners and bloggers dream of ranking in Google’s top ten for their respective keywords.

 If you’re still not convinced that the news update strategy can help you rank higher in Google SERPs, then consider the experience of Brian Dean, who used it to increase his conversion rates by 785%.

-If you’re ready to implement this strategy, start with the headlines.
-The trick is to spin news items into unique and useful pieces of content for your target audience.
+If you’re ready to implement this strategy in your content marketing, start with the headlines.
+The trick is to spin news items into unique and useful pieces of content for your target audience to get organic search traffic.
 I’ll demonstrate how to craft the best titles for news update content by using the above news topics as an example.

 Original news title: Google Introduces Rich Medical Content Into Knowledge Graph